 “I took that last semester.
 Come back to my room.
 We’ll go over the salient points for your movie production company.”

 I know what he really plans, but figure ‘in for a dime, in for a dollar.’
 I follow him to the B School dorms.
 At least he does not have a roommate.
 He quickly gets me undressed and his own clothes on the floor.
 He looks in awe at my dick.

 “Are you even gay?”
 I kid him.
 “You look like you’ve never seen a big dick.”

 “I’m turning gay by the second,” he admits.

 “Then, you’re a freshman, too.
 At least in the gay department.

 I find out that he only wants to fuck me, not reciprocate.
 I accept his straight dick.
 We go at it for about twenty minutes until he cums.
 He has me from behind as he begins his orgasm.
 I grab his hand and insist on a reach-around.
-We’re simultaneously satisfied.
-He’s shocked at how hard he cums while my butt squeezes out every last drop from his multiple spurts.
-At least I don’t start vibrating.
+We are simultaneously satisfied.
+He is shocked at how hard he cums while my butt squeezes out every last drop from his multiple spurts.
+At least I do not start vibrating.